RemyGratwohl/cuTPS_D4_teaQup/README.md

       address assigned to `eth2` in the output of `ifconfig`.
 4. Client network configuration
    1. Start the client process by choosing to run the `client` project.
-   2. Terminate the clinet process
+   2. Terminate the clinet process by closing its window.
    3. Navigate to the build folder for the client process (something like `../build-cuTPS_D4_teaQup-Desktop-Debug/client` relative to the `.pro` project file) and open `ServerConfigFile.txt`.